-Federal Work-Study Program (FWSP) permits a student to earn part of his/her/their educational expenses.
+Federal Work-Study Program (FWSP) permits students to earn part of their educational expenses.
 The earnings from this program and other financial aid cannot exceed the student's financial need and Cost of Attendance budget.
 Students eligible for this program work part-time primarily on the Oglethorpe campus, but a limited number of community service positions are available at locations near the campus.
 Students seeking consideration for federal work-study must first file a FAFSA.